 - in the case of a company having different categories of parts, the categories of parts (indicating the rights deriving from each category of parts) and the number and nominal value of the parts of each category;

 - other provisions deemed relevant by the founder (not necessarily applicable);

-- place and date of signing.
+- date of signing.